 I freely admit it’s a process and it’s not easy to get to a place of financial harmony in marriage.
 Despite being “good with money,” it took me a long time to learn that the way I approach financial discussions with my husband is even more important than the financial decision in question.

-Here are 10 tips that can help prevent money fights and instead have productive, loving financial discussions with your husband.
+Here are 10 tips that can help prevent fighting about money and instead have productive, loving financial discussions with your husband.

 1. Adjust Your Expectations.